 10. Thou shalt not covet thy neighbor’s good.

-Grant your fellow humans their acquisitions
+Grant every fellow human their acquisitions

 Through a small rewording, these are suddenly positive laws, that allow you to live a wonderful life.
 The church, guided by its ignorance, has made at least (!) a huge mistake in translating these commandments.
 We still have to nibble on their fault today.
 Apart from the role model function.

 Even if it sounds unimaginable and goes against everything, that we have been telling each other for centuries: Heaven and hell are in the mind of the individual.
-The church tells us that we can only go to heaven, if we live good life, otherwise the (loving!)
+The church tells us, that we can only go to heaven, if we live a good life, otherwise the (loving!)
 God will send us to hell, where we should suffer for our misdeeds.
 In heaven, there is a strict dress code “pure and innocent” – the guest list is probably short.
-But do you know what is more logical – even if you draw God into the picture: our thoughts decide our heaven or hell.
+But do you know what is more logical – even if you draw God into the picture: we and our thoughts decide about heaven or hell.
 As long as I have positive thoughts, I live “in my heaven” – because I experience positive things.
 The more positive my smallest and most insignificant thoughts are – the better my outside world becomes.
 Hence the sentence: on earth as it is in heaven.
 This has nothing to do with God in heaven, but means: “the outside is as in thought” or “as inside, so outside”.

 In Turkey, a new bible has emerged (the most anticipated sequel since 2000 years!), claiming that Jesus was never crucified, instead Judas had to serve.
 Of course, the Vatican tries to prevent that from going public – because then, its marketing strategy would be completely pointless.
 Imagine us worshiping a traitor on the cross.
 In my opinion, Jesus was also something other than the Son of God – he was a man with an incredible love for humanity and a strong belief in God.
 His imagination and desires did the rest and earned him millennia of glory.
 But whether it was his intention that gold-clad men twist and sell his message in pompous cathedrals – no.